 To make sure that everyone stays on the same page, it’s wise to limit admin access.
 And it’s also a good idea to ensure that customization is approved and managed with the big picture in mind.

-Customizing workflows in Jira without consultation
+Customizing workflows in Jira without involving the stakeholders

 Perhaps the most annoying discovery that an admin can make is to find that new workflow statuses aren’t actually used.